 A new diocesan pastoral plan was also inaugurated in 2008 setting forth goals, objectives, and action steps in five areas of pastoral life — sacramental renewal, faith formation and catechesis, pastoral leadership, youth and young adults, and stewardship.

 The 50th Anniversary of the diocese was celebrated throughout 2012 with several events, including a Symposium on Vatican II, a multicultural Unity Festival, a Mass of Thanksgiving and a Gala dinner honoring the many volunteers who have contributed to the success of the diocese.
+Click here to view photos of various anniversary events and to hear Symposium recordings.

 With the 2012 appointment of Bishop Cordileone to the Archdiocese of San Francisco as the Metropolitan Archbishop, Oakland Pope Benedict XVI appointed the archbishop emeritus of Seattle, the Most Reverend Alexander J. Brunett, to serve as Apostolic Administrator of the diocese until the appointment of a new Bishop of Oakland.